nhuvan/nhuvan.github.io/_pages/home.md

 My research interests covers two main themes:
 + Multimodal analysis.
-+ Machine learning (focusing on multimodale and semi-/weakly supervised learning).
++ Machine learning (focusing on multimodal and semi-/weakly supervised learning).

 <!-- If you have any questions or comments, please feel free to contact me at nhu-van.nguyen (at) univ-lr . fr -->